 Even the better coffee brands are often diluted with last season’s Arabica coffee beans to lighten the taste and make the coffee more appealing.
 Don’t be surprised then when you have tried Arabica coffee that you find yourself having to turn down the coffee available in the local convenience store, grocery store, or gas station!

-You're not a coffee snob!
-Because once you have tasted Arabica coffee, your taste buds are keenly aware of the difference.
+You’re not a coffee snob!
+Because once you have tasted Arabica coffee, your taste buds become keenly aware of the difference.
+It’s really hard to go back to instant coffee then!